thibaudcolas/frontend-starter-kit/docs/performance-review-template.md

 | Medium - 3G | 4 seconds | 10 seconds |
 | Fast - Cable | 0.9 seconds | 4 seconds |

 **Document complete** is an important performance metric, and we will be using this as part of our ongoing analysis in the new website build.
-It tells us when the all the content in the HTML has finished loading everything, and then fires an onload event and initiates any JavaScript on the page.
+It tells us when a page has finished loading, and its interactive elements start being usable.

 ```To visually show the website loading, add links to [WebPageTest's](http://www.webpagetest.org/) videos or include timeline images/graphs.```